hpc-social/mastodon-instance-and-policies/README.md

-# hpc.social Mastodon instance policies
+# hpc.social Mastodon instance and policies

+This repository hosts additional information including a [Discussions area](https://github.com/hpc-social/hpc-social.github.io/discussions/) for topics related to the [hpc.social Mastodon instance](https://mast.hpc.social).
+Feel free to give feedback or to follow the links below for additional information on the server instance and its policies.

 Supporting files such as policy documents and supplemental information for the [hpc.social Mastodon instance](https://mast.hpc.social) are as provided below: